kareulo/astro-cloudflare-template/README.md

 # 🚀 Astro + Cloudflare Template

-A minimal template for integrating Astro with Cloudflare.
+A minimal template to integrate Astro with Cloudflare.

 ## 🛠️ Prerequisites